LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies

 \subsection{Cross surfaces and projective planes}

-We assume the reader familiar with the basic notions of algebraic or combinatorial topology like homeomorphism, homotopy, fundamental group, covering, etc., that can be found for example in~\cite[chap.
+We assume that the reader is familiar with basic notions of algebraic and combinatorial topology like homeomorphism, homotopy, fundamental group, covering, etc., found, for example, in~\cite[chap.
 0 and 1]{h-at-01}.
-The following standard notions, basic results and terminology associated with \projectivegeometries\ will be used throughout the paper; they are mainly taken from~\cite{sbghl-cpp-95,gpwz-atp-94,ps-gs-01,s-tp-68} \begin{enumerate} \item A {\it closed (open) topological disk} or {\it closed (open) two-cell} is a topological space homeomorphic to the unit closed (open) disk of $\mathbb{R}^2$; an {\it orientation} of a topological disk is a one-to-one parametrization of the topological disk by the unit disk of $\mathbb{R}^2$, defined up to direct homeomorphism; and an {\it oriented topological disk} is a topological disk endowed with an orientation; orientations will be indicated in our drawings by a little oriented circle in the interior of the disk or by an arrow on its boundary. \item A {\it cross surface}{}\footnote{We follow the J.~H.~Conway' proposition to call a sphere with one crosscap a {\it cross surface}; cf.~\cite{fw-czipp-99}.} is a topological space homeomorphic to the ``standard'' cross surface~$\spp$, quotient of the unit sphere $\mathbb{S}^2$ of $\mathbb{R}^3$ under identification of antipodal points; cross surfaces will be represented in our drawings by circular diagrams with antipodal boundary points identified. \item An {\it open crosscap} or {\it open M{\"o}bius strip} is a topological space homeomorphic to a cross surface with one point or one closed topological disk deleted; an open crosscap is a noncompact surface and its one-point compactification (the space obtained by adding to the crosscap a point at infinity) is a cross surface. \item A {\it pseudocircle} is a simple closed curve embedded in a \projectiveplane; the connected components of the complement of a pseudocircle in its underlying \projectiveplane\ are called its {\it open sides}, or simply its {\it sides}.
+The following standard notions, basic results and terminology associated with projective planes will be used throughout the paper; they are mainly taken from~\cite{sbghl-cpp-95,gpwz-atp-94,ps-gs-01,s-tp-68} \begin{enumerate} \item A {\it closed (open) topological disk} or {\it closed (open) two-cell} is a topological space homeomorphic to the unit closed (open) disk of $\mathbb{R}^2$.
+An {\it orientation} of a topological disk is a one-to-one parametrization of the topological disk by the unit disk of $\mathbb{R}^2$, defined up to direct homeomorphism, and an {\it oriented topological disk} is a topological disk endowed with an orientation.
+Orientations will be indicated in our drawings by a little oriented circle in the interior of the disk or by an arrow on its boundary. \item A {\it cross surface}{}\footnote{We follow the J.~H.~Conway's proposition to call a sphere with one crosscap a {\it cross surface}; cf.~\cite{fw-czipp-99}.} is a topological space homeomorphic to the ``standard'' cross surface~$\spp$, quotient of the unit sphere $\mathbb{S}^2$ of $\mathbb{R}^3$ under identification of antipodal points; cross surfaces will be represented in our drawings by circular diagrams with antipodal boundary points identified, as illustrated in Fig.~\ref{projectiveplane}a. \item An {\it open crosscap} or {\it open M{\"o}bius strip} is a topological space homeomorphic to a cross surface with one point or one closed topological disk deleted; an open crosscap is a noncompact surface and its one-point compactification (the space obtained by adding to the crosscap a point at infinity) is a cross surface. \item A {\it pseudocircle} is a simple closed curve embedded in a cross surface; the connected components of the complement of a pseudocircle in its underlying cross surface are called its {\it open sides}, or simply its {\it sides}.